KingOfBugbounty/urless/README.md

-Here is the translated version of your request into English:

----

 # Urless

 Urless is a simple tool developed in Go to test potential vulnerabilities in URL paths.
 It progressively removes the paths from a URL, leaving only the domain and generating variations with different directory depths.